Living with a food allergy

 The following advice should help:

-- Let the staff know.
-When booking a table at a restaurant, make sure the staff know about your child’s allergy.
-Ask for a firm guarantee that the food you or your child is allergic to won't be in any of the dishes served.
-The Food Standards Agency (FSA) offers chef cards that provide information about your child’s food allergy, which you can give to restaurant staff.
+- let the staff know – when booking a table at a restaurant, make sure the staff know about any allergies.
+Ask for a firm guarantee that the specific food won't be in any of the dishes served.
+The Food Standards Agency (FSA) offers chef cards that provide information about allergies, which you can give to restaurant staff.
 As well as informing the chef and kitchen staff involved in cooking your food, let waiters and waitresses know so they understand the importance of avoiding cross-contamination when serving you.

-- Prepare for the worst.
-It's a good idea to prepare for any eventuality.
-Always take your child’s anti-allergy medication with you when eating out, particularly if they have been given an auto-injector of adrenalin (read more about treating food allergies with a auto-injector).
+- prepare for the worst – it's a good idea to prepare for any eventuality.
+Always take anti-allergy medication with you when eating out, particularly an adrenalin auto-injector.
+Read more about treating food allergies with a auto-injector.

-- In older children, you can use what is known as a "taste-test".
-Before your child begins to eat, ask them to take a tiny portion of the food and rub it against their lips to see if they experience a tingling or burning sensation.
+- use what's known as a taste test in older children – before your child begins to eat, ask them to take a tiny portion of the food and rub it against their lips to see if they experience a tingling or burning sensation.
 If they do, it suggests that the food will cause them to have an allergic reaction.
-However, the "taste-test" doesn't work for all foods, so it shouldn't be used as a substitute for the above advice.
+However, the taste test doesn't work for all foods, so it shouldn't be used as a substitute for the above advice.

-- Notify your child's school about their allergy.
-Depending on how severe your child’s allergy is, it may be necessary to give the staff at their school an emergency action plan in case of accidental exposure.
+- notify your child's school about their allergy – depending on how severe their allergy is, it may be necessary to give the staff at their school an emergency action plan in case of accidental exposure.
 Arrange for the school nurse or another staff member to hold a supply of adrenalin.
-Food allergy bracelets are also available, which explain how other people can help your child in an emergency.
+Food allergy bracelets, which explain how other people can help your child in an emergency, are also available.

-- Let other parents know.
-Young children may easily forget about their food allergy and accept food that they shouldn't have when visiting other children.
-Telling the parents of your child’s friends about their allergy should help prevent this.
+- let other parents know – young children may easily forget about their food allergy and accept food they shouldn't have when visiting other children.
+Telling the parents of your child's friends about their allergy should help prevent this.

 Can food allergies be prevented?

-It used to be believed that avoiding eating peanuts during pregnancy and when breastfeeding could help reduce the risk but this theory has now been questioned.
+It used to be thought that avoiding eating peanuts during pregnancy and when breastfeeding could help reduce the risk, but this theory has now been questioned.